wiicamp/graphql-merge-resolvers/README.md

 # graphql-merge-resolvers
-Small package makes easy to merge resolvers of GraphQL.
+Lightweight and powerful package makes easy to modularizing and merge your resolvers.

 ## Table of Contents
 - [Features](#features)